Lemonsity/Databse/README.md

     * If no such `Cell` is found, prompt the user with message
     * Other-wise display the `Row` the value is located
     * If more then one `Cell` have such value, all rows will be displayed

+## Time Complexity
+Searching for the title require N iteration (ArrayList) Finding the value user wants require O(1) time (HashMap) For each element in the ArrayList that matches the user wanted value, it require roughly 2N iteration to extract information for each row
+Thus total time complexity is O(N)